prachtsaal/prachtsaal.berlin/README.md

 All the pages use the layout `default.html` - this layout includes the navigation bar and footer, and required js and css.
 The html for the navigation bar is at `_includes/navigation.html`, and the html for the footer is at `_includes/footer.html`.

 When you create a pull request, there are github actions that will deploy the built site to surge.sh.
-The url for the website is `prachtsaal-berlin-<branch name>.surge.sh.
+The url for the website is `prachtsaal-berlin-<branch name>.surge.sh`.

 ### To serve the website locally
 Install jekyll: